gouri1694/OpenCV-Projects/README.md

 - Corner detection using Harris Corner detection (Corner detection.ipynb)
 - Improved Corner Detection using - Good Features to Track (Corner detection.ipynb)
 - Advanced Corner Detection using - SIFT,FAST,BRIEF,ORB (Advanced corner detectors.ipynb)
+- Feature Matching and Detection.
+With feature detectors like SIFT,FAST and ORB get the Keypoints in the image, later match the keypoints between both the images using BruteForce matcher technique.
+Descriptors is used for matching the keypoints, descriptors are the array of values of the detected features (Feature Detection and matching.ipynb)